fuma-nama/fumadocs/README.md

 ### Next Docs Zeta

-The headless UI library for building docuementation websites.
+The headless UI library for building documentation websites.

 It includes necessary parts such as TOC, Sidebar, and some useful utilities.